1jinn15/OOD_BoardGame/README.md

 # OOD_BoardGame
-  -Understand the rule of branch and git
+  1. Understand the rule of branch and git
-  -better not upload the not fully-function code -leave track of code on branch and dont just push any code to main-branch:)
+  2.  better not upload the not fully-function code
+  3.  leave track of code on branch and dont just push any code to main-branch:)